batya-sofer/Orchot_Chinuch/README.md

 ### 🖥️ Angular Client
 - Built with Angular CLI 15+
-- Responsive and user-friendly UI
+- Responsive and user-friendly UI using PrimeNG
 - Upload interface with validations and feedback

 ### 🧩 Web API Backend